Natural Fertility Treatments to Avoid Invasive Infertility Treatment and Get Pregnant

 Medical News Today, Dec 2006

 This is something that is affecting a lot of women, myself included.
 For some it can be hard to keep weight on due to an extremely active metabolism, stress, or not eating the correct diet.
-There are a couple of reasons this affects women who are underweight.
+There are a couple of reasons this affects the fertility of women who are underweight.
 Women with low body fat do not have enough fat to produce the correct amounts of hormones, especially progesterone, to sustain a healthy pregnancy, amongst other functions of the body.

 How do you know if you are too skinny?